lyfegame/coding-interview/README.md

 Please setup a **React** UI that replicates the functionalities shown below.
 This would require setting up basic authentication with Google and call the appropriate API calls. *There is no need to match the CSS on the given demo*

+A working auth flow would be
+1. User clicks on the "Login" button.
+2. User will see a Google login pop up.
+3. After user accept login for the UI, the user's **actual** email address will be shown in the placeholder.
+4. If a user is logged in, they will **stay logged in after a page refresh**.
+5. User can logout by clicking the "Logout" button.

 ![Working demo](demo.gif)

 ## Exercise (Part 2)